cert-manager/google-cas-issuer/README.md

 gcloud iam service-accounts create sa-google-cas-issuer
 ```

 Apply the appropriate IAM bindings to this account.
-This example permits the least privilege, to create certificates (ie `roles/privateca.certificates.create`) from a specified suboordinate CA (`my-sub-ca`), but you can use other roles as necessary (see [Predefined Roles](https://cloud.google.com/certificate-authority-service/docs/reference/permissions-and-roles#predefined_roles) for more details).
+This example permits the least privilege, to create certificates (ie `roles/privateca.certificates.create`) from a specified CA pool (`my-pool`), but you can use other roles as necessary (see [Predefined Roles](https://cloud.google.com/certificate-authority-service/docs/reference/permissions-and-roles#predefined_roles) for more details).

 ```shell
 gcloud privateca pools add-iam-policy-binding my-pool --role=roles/privateca.certificateRequester --member="serviceAccount:sa-google-cas-issuer@$(gcloud config get-value project | tr ':' '/').iam.gserviceaccount.com" --location=us-east1